hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 Number 1 twice through, and others 4 time, and first 8 bars.

-### {19} Union[^4]

-[^4]: In press and speedily will be published “The union quadrilles”, on national airs, by James Scott Skinner specially arranged for this favourite and unknown neglected set.
+### {19} Union[In press and speedily will be published “The union quadrilles”, on national airs, by James Scott Skinner specially arranged for this favourite and unknown neglected set.]

 ### 1. Scotch.